Periplus of the Erythraean Sea: Somalia

-Ras Hafun in northern Somalia is believed to be the location of the ancient trade centre of Opone.
+Ras Hafun in northern Somalia is believed to be the location of the ancient trade centre of Opōnē.
 Ancient Egyptian, Roman and Persian Gulf pottery has been recovered from the site by an archaeological team from the University of Michigan.
-Opone is in the thirteenth entry of the Periplus of the Erythraean Sea, which in part states:
+Opōnē is in the thirteenth entry of the Periplus of the Erythraean Sea, which in part states:

-In ancient times, Opone operated as a port of call for merchants from Phoenicia, Egypt, Greece, Persia, Yemen, Nabataea, Azania, the Roman Empire and elsewhere, as it possessed a strategic location along the coastal route from Azania to the Red Sea.
-Merchants from as far afield as Indonesia and Malaysia passed through Opone, trading spices, silks and other goods, before departing south for Azania or north to Yemen or Egypt on the trade routes that spanned the length of the Indian Ocean's rim.
-As early as AD 50, Opone was well known as a center for the cinnamon trade, along with the trading of cloves and other spices, ivory, exotic animal skins and incense.
+In ancient times, Opōnē operated as a port of call for merchants from Phoenicia, ancient Egypt, ancient Greece, Persia, Yemen, Nabataea, Azania, the Roman Empire, and elsewhere, as it possessed a strategic location along the coastal route from Azania to the Red Sea.
+Merchants from as far afield as Indonesia and Malaysia passed through Opōnē, trading spices, silks and other goods, before departing south for Azania or north to South Arabia or Egypt on the trade routes that spanned the length of the Indian Ocean's rim.
+As early as AD 50, Opōnē was well known as a center for the cinnamon trade, along with the trading of cloves and other spices, ivory, exotic animal skins and incense.

-The ancient port city of Malao, situated in present-day Berbera in north central Somaliland, is also mentioned in the Periplus:
+The ancient port city of Malao, situated in present-day Berbera in northern Somalia, is also mentioned in the Periplus: